GuilhermeGavioli/Authentication/README.md

 &nbsp;

-which shows that only authorized users can have access to certain applications pages or functionalities, in this case, the dashboard page using client-side-rendering.
+which shows that only authorized users can have access to certain application pages or functionalities, in this case, the dashboard page using client-side-rendering.

 &nbsp;